 Pick-Your-Own Pumpkins & Corn Mazes

 A 7-acre corn maze and sprawling pumpkin patch await!
-The farm is open Thursday-Sunday and on weekends, it becomes a family-friendly flashlight maze after dark.
+The farm is open Friday-Sunday and on special weekends, it becomes a family-friendly flashlight maze after dark.
 There are also hayrides, plenty of places for a picnic, and concessions.

 3287 NC 194, Valle Crucis, NC | 828-260-0765